 Reserved: How were you able to catch the shiny ‘Crystal Ball of Pop,’ that is, Interview Magazine, or did it catch you?
 How did it happen?

 Peter: It was years ago.
 I had a connection to Fred Hughes who was Andy’s manager at that time.
 I just mentioned casu-ally, “Gee, I like Interview.
 It would be fun to work for them.”
 I was a good friend of Linda Hutton.

 He said, “Go do a picture,” they like society names and stuff.
 Linda Hutton came from a pretty substantial family.
 He said, “Go take a picture of Linda Hutton.”
 I took a picture and they said okay, we love it.
 Then they called me up about a week later and said, “How would you like to do a cover?”

 Reserved: Wow!
-Visually, who were your favorites--your fa-vorite subjects?
+Visually, who were your favourite subjects?

-Peter: I think Mick Jagger was great.
+Peter: Who was my favourite?
+I think Mick Jagger was great.
 I loved doing Mick.
 He was incredible.
 He just came here, and there was no entou-rage at that point.
 He just arrived.
 There weren’t a million PR people.
 He just rang the doorbell, said, “Hi, I’m Mick.”
 You know, literally.
 It was that cool!

 Reserved: I love it.
 Wasn’t it Fran Lebowitz, one of the re-viewers?